-Choose menu "DHCP → Address Reservation", you can view and add a reserved address for clients via the next screen (shown in Figure 4-29).
-When you specify a reserved IP address for a PC on the LAN, that PC will always receive the same IP address each time when it accesses the
+Choose menu "DHCP Address Reservation", you can view and add a reserved addresses for clients via the next screen (shown in Figure 4-28).
+When you specify a reserved IP address for a PC on the LAN, that PC will always receive the same IP address each time when it accesses the DHCP server.

-DHCP server.
 Reserved IP addresses should be assigned to the servers that require permanent IP settings.

-Figure 4-29 Address Reservation
+Figure 4-28 Address Reservation

-- > MAC Address The MAC address of the PC for which you want to reserve an IP address. - > Reserved IP Address The IP address reserved for the PC by the Router. - > Status The status of this entry, either Enabled or Disabled.
+- > MAC Address The MAC address of the PC for which you want to reserve IP address. - > Assigned IP Address The IP address of the router reserved. - > Status The status of this entry either Enabled or Disabled.

-To Reserve an IP address:
+To Reserve IP addresses:

-- 1. Click the Add New... button.
-Then Figure 4-30 will pop up. - 2.
-Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
-Click the Save button.
+- 1. Click the Add New ... button.
+(Pop-up Figure 4-29) - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address in dotted-decimal notation of the computer you wish to add. - Click the Save button when finished.

-Figure 4-30 Add or Modify an Address Reservation Entry
+Figure 4-29 Add or Modify an Address Reservation Entry